 On the heels of opening Riverside in July, we opened a new facility in Grand Prairie, Texas, in September to service our growing long term care and additional alternate site business.
 This new DC continues to be a new focus growth area for the organization.

 In addition to growing outwards, we also focused on internal growth by starting a pilot program, hiring individuals with disabilities to work within our organization.
-The pilot was a huge success and we are in the midst of expanding the pilot into other geographic areas.
+The pilot was a huge success and we are in the midst of expanding the pilot into other Concordance locations.
 This program is a prime example of what makes Concordance truly special.
-We want to make meaningful positive impact on the communities in which we serve.
+We want to make meaningful positive impact in the communities we serve.

 2018 In Review

 Currently, Concordance operates 20 distribution centers throughout the United States.
-Through these locations, we're able to provide supply chain services to the entire continuum of healthcare including health systems and hospitals, long term care facilities, home care and hospice agencies, government, ambulatory surgery centers, primary care physicians, community health centers and EMS teams.
+Through these locations, we're able to provide supply chain services to the entire continuum of healthcare including health systems and hospitals, long term care facilities, home care and hospice agencies, government, ambulatory surgery centers, primary care physicians and community health centers.

 When asked to reflect on 2018, Concordance Healthcare Solutions Chief Executive Officer, Lisa Hohman, said “As 2018 comes to an end and we look to 2019, it is critically important that we take a brief moment to reflect on all that we have accomplished.“